 This wants to be a show addressing the growing pains of middle age; it is the show that gets Brooklyn Decker in her underwear at the top of the second act.
-Not that cheesecake is surprising in the middle of a bawdy relationship comedy—but Decker displays genuine comedic chops in the premiere, so it’s disappointing to watch her so readily reduced to SFW eye candy.
+Not that cheesecake is surprising in the middle of a bawdy relationship comedy—it’s just that Decker displays genuine comedic chops in the premiere, so it’s disappointing to watch her so readily reduced to SFW eye candy.
 It speaks to one of the stranger layers of Friends With Benefits, in which the show plays like an intercepted broadcast from the Idiocracy universe, where anyone on TV is cut and chiseled and talking about testicular trauma.
-Whenever Decker, Van Der Beek, or Rick Donald (playing opposite Decker as her hippie-dippy love interest) are in the same frame together, it’s like the casting department didn’t even factor comedic talent into the equation—they just saw jawlines that could slice through granite and potential Maxim spreads.
+Whenever Decker, Van Der Beek, or Rick Donald (playing opposite Decker as her hippie-dippy love interest) are in the same frame together, it’s like the casting department didn’t even factor comedic talent into the equation—they just saw potential Maxim spreads and jawlines that could slice through granite.
 At times, Friends With Better Lives is like watching statues of Greek gods trying to make comedy out of very human foibles, and it’s incredibly off-putting.

 At least James Burrows is still James Burrows, and his directorial expertise keeps things moving quick enough that the otherworldliness of the Decker-Donald romance never lingers.
 That direction livens up staid restaurant and living-room set pieces with the tiniest nudge of the camera, inviting viewers across the threshold of the soundstage.
 When Van Der Beek is allowed to ham it up in the environments Burrows creates, he thrives; Lister Jones similarly draws upon the energy of the multi-camera setup, providing a frazzled edge to Kate’s entrepreneurial ruthlessness.
 After respectively stealing scenes on a very good single-camera sitcom and a mediocre live-audience one, both actors come ready to play in the ensemble setup, and that’ll be a huge factor in Friends With Better Lives’ ability to improve on a so-so pilot.